sholladay/pogo/README.md

 The original request object from Deno's `http` module, upon which many of the other request properties are based.

 *You probably don't need this.
 It is provided as an escape hatch, but using it is not recommended.*

+#### request.referrer

+Type: `string`

+The value of the HTTP [`Referer`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) header, which is useful for determining where the request came from.
+However, not all user agents send a referrer and the value can be influenced by various mechanisms, such as [`Referrer-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy).
+As such, it is recommended to use the referrer as a hint, rather than relying on it directly.

+Note that this property uses the correct spelling of "referrer", unlike the header.
+It will be an empty string if the header is missing.

 #### request.response